PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 If the shop URL isn't configured, a "configure shop URL" link is displayed after each shop name.<br/>
 It opens the store's URL page edition.

-As a merchant I should be able to configure my store even if the URL of the shop is not yet defined.
-So, please note that even a shop without an URL configured can be selected as context.
+As a merchant I should not be able to configure my store if the URL of the shop is not yet defined.
+So, please note that a shop without an URL configured can't be selected as context.

 **User acceptance test**

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to search for a context
+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office and if the URL of the shop has been configured, then I want to be able to search for a context.

+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office and if the URL of the shop has not been configured, then I want to not be able to search for this context.

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to select the context
+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office and if the URL of the shop has been configured, then I want to be able to select the context

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to edit the shop color and shop group color
+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office and if the URL of the shop has not been configured, then I want to not be able to select this shop context.

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to see which context is selected
+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to edit the shop color and shop group color.

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down and if the URL of the shop has been configured, then I want to be able to see the shop URL and click on it to see the front-office.
+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office, then I want to be able to see which context is selected.

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down and if the URL of the shop has not been configured, then I want to be able to configure the URL.
+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office and if the URL of the shop has been configured, then I want to be able to see the shop URL and click on it to see the front-office.

-Given I am a merchant in a multistore context, when I am in the multistore header context drop-down and if the URL of the shop has not been configured, then I want to be able to select this shop as context to configure my shop.
+Given I am a merchant in a multistore context, when I am in the multistore header context drop-down in the back-office and if the URL of the shop has not been configured, then I want to be able to configure the URL.

 **Behavior when switching context** DESIGN:https://invis.io/QPWKQY5DV79#/420155466_Poppin_Context_Switch